Xuehua Zhang, PhD

 About

 Professor Xuehua Zhang completed her PhD in Biomedical Engineering from Shanghai Jiao Tong University (Xujiahui Campus).
 After her PhD study, she first worked as an Endeavour Research Fellow in Department of Applied Math, Australian National University in Canberra (capital of Australia), and then was a postdoctoral fellow in the group of Professor William Ducker at University of Melbourne.
 She was awarded with a prestigious ARC Postdoctoral Fellowship and then with also ARC Future Fellowship.
 In September 2017, she moved to Edmonton, and was appointed as a Professor in Chemical and Materials Engineering, University of Alberta.
-She hold Canada Research Chair (Tier 1), and serves as an Associate Editor for Soft Matter, a Royal Society of Chemistry journal.
+She hold Canada Research Chair (Tier 1), and received the 2025 IUPAC Distinguished Woman in Chemistry or Chemical Engineering Award, reflecting her international recognition.
 Her research areas span from colloid and interface sciences, nanomaterials to chemical engineering.
 She leads a collaborative research group consisting of bright and highly motivated graduate students and postdocs.

 Research

-• Cold plasma activation (MB-CPA) as clean technology for wastewater treatment and sustainable agriculture
+- Cold plasma activation (MB-CPA) as clean technology for wastewater treatment and advanced materials

-• Experimental study and computational fluid dynamics (CFD) simulations of slurry flows in pipeline
+- Experimental study, computational fluid dynamics (CFD) simulations and machine learning of complex flows

 Keywords: cold plasma, ultrasensitive analysis, slurry flow, wastewater, sustainable agriculture